2024-09-12

 File Explorer and Files

 Ideally I would just hop back into Textastic and upload directly from there.
 Unfortunately my web host is a bit finicky about uploads.
 Sometimes file transfers from Textastic work, other times not.
 My work around is to just use File Explorer which never fails.
 I keep it open along side of the Files app in a permanent work space.
 I hop over and drag the new html file into the appropriate folder on the server.
+As it turns out the developer of Textastic is aware of the bug.
+It's a problem outside of his control and his app but he provided me with a work around so I'm now happily uploading new or updated files directly from Textastic.
 I hop into Textastic to add the post to my home page and posts page then upload those.
+Still nice to have File Explorer as a backup should I need it!

 The last step is to add the new post to my RSS feed.
 I open the new post in Safari to read through it for any last minute typo checks.
 Assuming all is well I select/copy the headline and first few lines of text then share to a Shortcut which wraps the selected text into a new RSS entry and opens up my xml file in Textastic.
 I paste, adjust the time then upload.
 Done.